 Program Details: Payment Assistance

-HomeSafe Georgia will pay up to 18 monthly mortgage payments directly to the lender for first and second mortgages.
-Delinquencies of up to 6 months will be paid in an upfront reinstatement (which would then leave up to 12 months of monthly assistance available).
+HomeSafe Georgia will pay up to 24 monthly mortgage payments directly to the lender for first and second mortgages.

 Program Details: Reinstatement Assistance

 Additional criteria.
-You must have the ability to continue making mortgage payments.
+You must have the ability to meet mortgage payment requirements up to 38% of your income.

 Servicer participation in this program is voluntary.
 (A mortgage servicer is the company that collects monthly mortgage payments from borrowers on behalf of the owner of the loan, as well as tracks account balances, manages the escrow account, handles loss mitigation applications, and pursues foreclosure in the case of defaulted loans.)